YouthBuild

 Are you:

-• Do you live in Choctaw County?
+• Do you live in Choctaw County or surrounding areas?

 If you are interested in applying to participate in the YouthBuild program please click on the red button below to print an application.

-LIFT CAA’s YouthBuild Program will collaborate with Southeastern Oklahoma State University Educational Opportunity Center, Oklahoma State University Extension office and Kiamichi Technology Centers’ Hugo Campus to link YouthBuild participants to local colleges and trade schools, as well as provide effective career readiness services.
-Other partners include City of Hugo, LIFT CAA Self-Help Housing and Men of Faith.
-These partners have committed to providing leadership training and community service learning opportunities for the YouthBuild participants.
+LIFT CAA’s YouthBuild program collaborates with Southeastern Oklahoma State University Educational Opportunity Center, Oklahoma State University Extension Office, and Kiamichi Technology Centers’ Hugo Campus to link YouthBuild participants to local colleges and trade schools, as well as provide effective career readiness services.
+Other partners include First United Bank of Hugo, Southern Workforce Board, Goodland Academy, the City of Hugo, Project Gain, and Youth Services of Hugo.

 YouthBuild Partners assist students in a number of ways including: Completing federal financial aid applications; Providing academic and career assessments with the use of tools such as COPS, CAPS, COPES, and TABE; Assisting clients with admission forms, scholarship information, and class schedules; Interview skills training and resume building; Enhancing marketability and employability; Career counseling; Providing graduates with tours of colleges and vocational schools, as well as opportunities for higher education; and providing additional supportive services to help increase the graduate’s probability of success, such as tutoring, test prep, time management, and study skills seminars.